coleellis/cyber-training/toolkit/gdb/README.md

 Nearly every challenge dissected in this guide used `gdb`, with a few exceptions.

+{% hint style="info" %}
+`gdb` has a *LOT* of features.
+This guide covers the ones that are most commonly used in everyday settings.
+If you want to read more, check out [this summary guide](https://gist.github.com/integeruser/0c436a64e087b1c43b278761434cbbfa).
+{% endhint %}

 ## Installation

 Installation of `gdb` is extremely simple: